padajar/padajar.github.io/_posts/2026-01-27-hunt-recap.md

 #### town of terror (kingdom of the puzzmon, meta)

-after several false starts on this (gloucester sea monster, town of salem, …) we hit the main aha. i start chipping in around 5:32pm sat, and 15 minutes later head over to my ipad to try and draw out the paths. some others on the team get it solved at 6:24pm sat. mostly, a puzzle that juts reminds me of the *deep* cuts that exist in hunts.
+after several false starts on this (gloucester sea monster, town of salem, …) we hit the main aha. i start chipping in around 5:32pm sat, and 15 minutes later head over to my ipad to try and draw out the paths. some others on the team get it solved at 6:24pm sat. mostly, a puzzle that just reminds me of the *deep* cuts that exist in hunts.

 #### dance of the bumblebee (atlas, feeder)